-I do not cite these statistics to sound like a prophet of doom.
-I believe the securities markets are capable of meeting the difficulties to which I have alluded.
+Despite these statistics, I believe the securities markets are capable of meeting the difficulties to which I have alluded.
 But, I think these figures serve as a valuable reminder of the tough job that both the Congress and the Commission have ahead.
-And they help to explain why 75 additional people are necessary if we are to continue the task of regulating our securities markets effectively.
-Let me now briefly indicate what we propose to do with these additional staff positions:
+They help to explain why 75 additional people are important if we are to continue the task of regulating our securities markets effectively.

-We are requesting 40 of these positions for the Commission's largest program - - the suppression of securities fraud, 18 for our central, or home, office, in our Division of Enforcement, and 22 for the vital enforcement work performed by our regional offices.
+Chart 7 summarizes how we plan to use those 75 positions, and their relation to our current number of authorized positions in each of our eight program areas.
+I would like to discuss briefly our most important needs for additional people.
+You will see that of the positions requested, 40 of them are for the Commission's largest program - - the suppression of securities fraud; 18 of these are for our central, or home, office, in our Division of Enforcement, and 22 for the enforcement work performed by our regional offices.
 This increase in enforcement resources, if approved, will help us: